SAP-samples/btp-dc-samples/docs/aicore/1_setupgenaihub/5_setup_apiclient.md

 <br>

-### Test AI Core API with Postman Desktop App
+### Test AI Core API with the Postman Desktop App

 1. Download and install [Postman](https://www.postman.com/downloads/).

-2. Look up in SAP Business Accelerator Hub for example the url for "Scenario" and "Get list of scenarios": `/lm/scenarios`.
+2. Look up in SAP Business Accelerator Hub, for example, the url for "Scenario" and "Get list of scenarios": `/lm/scenarios`.

-3. Look up in your AI Core service key your "serviceurls", for example if you run in EU: "AI_API_URL": https://api.ai.prod.eu-central-1.aws.ml.hana.ondemand.com.
+3. Look up in your AI Core service key your "serviceurls", for example, if you run in EU: "AI_API_URL": https://api.ai.prod.eu-central-1.aws.ml.hana.ondemand.com.

     You can look up all production urls in [Business Accelerator Hub](https://api.sap.com/api/AI_CORE_API/overview) --> "Configuration Details".

 4. Create the API URL.
-Current version is **`V2`**.
+The current version is **`V2`**.
     The URL is: `https://api.ai.prod.eu-central-1.aws.ml.hana.ondemand.com/V2/lm/scenarios`.

-5. Paste the URL in Postman request bar.
+5. Paste the URL in the Postman request bar.

     ![](images/api_03_pman_token_1.png)